-Zhang and Seyfried (2013) and Zhang, Klingsch, Schadschneider, and Seyfried (2012) describe a series of experiments in which they measured the fundamental diagram by controlling density in a corridor by varying the entrance and exit widths (Figure 2).
-The corridor width was 3 m.
+Zhang, Klingsch, Schadschneider, and Seyfried (2011), Zhang, Klingsch, Schadschneider, and Seyfried (2012), and Zhang and Seyfried (2013) describe a series of experiments in which they measured the fundamental diagram by controlling density in a corridor by varying the entrance and exit widths (Figure 2).
 You can download the actual experimental videos and supporting documentation from the Pedestrian Dynamics Data Archive.